 How does spinal anesthesia work as opposed to general anesthesia?

-For spinal surgeries lasting under three hours, we inject spinal anesthesia into the spine, and it starts to take effect by numbing the back and leg in only 10 minutes.
-Patients undergoing general anesthesia are completely unconscious, and they typically need to use breathing tubes or inhale gas.
+For spinal surgeries lasting under three hours, our anesthesiologists inject spinal anesthesia into the spine, and it starts to take effect by numbing the back and leg in only 10 minutes.
+Patients undergoing general anesthesia are completely unconscious, and they typically need to use breathing tubes and inhale gas.
+Spinal anesthesia allows us to avoid some of these procedural elements.

 How does spinal anesthesia benefit patients?

 Unlike general anesthesia, spinal anesthesia does not require patients to use breathing tubes.
 Patients who take medications to control blood pressure, have COPD, or are long-term smokers have a hard time with breathing tubes, which makes spinal anesthesia a far better option for them.
-This technique also eliminates the need for placing a urinary catheter and the possibility of any urinary problems after the procedure.
+We have also been able to eliminate the need for placing a urinary catheter during these procedures.

-Spinal anesthesia is especially advantageous for older patients who are more likely to suffer from side effects post-surgery.
+Spinal anesthesia is especially advantageous for older patients who are more likely to suffer from side effects post-surgery including post-operative confusion or long term cognitive dysfunction.
 It also reduces the risk for heart or lung complications that can accompany general anesthesia.
 Using spinal anesthesia often even allows younger patients to go home on the very same day.

 How does this technique improve post-operative experiences?